 Facts & Figures

-Students who are children of color
+Students who are BIPOC children

-Students from LGBT families
+Students from LGBTQ+ families

 Financial aid in the operating budget

 Families who receive financial aid